1978–79 NFL playoffs: AFC: Houston Oilers 31, New England Patriots 14

 Quarterback Dan Pastorini led the Oilers to a victory by throwing for 200 yards and three touchdowns, while running back Earl Campbell rushed for 118 yards and a score.

 After a scoreless first quarter, Houston completely took over the game.
 Houston receiver Ken Burrough caught a pass from Pastorini at the Pats 40-yard, broke through coverage from Mike Haynes, and took off for a 71-yard touchdown reception.
 Raymond Clayborn's 47-yard kickoff return gave the Patriots a chance to strike back, but two plays later, Steve Grogan's pass on a flea flicker play was intercepted by Mike Reinfeldt on the Oilers 1-yard line.
 Aided by an unnecessary roughness penalty that gave them a first down after failing to convert a 3rd down on their own 7-yard line, Houston drove 99 yards to score on Pastorini's 19-yard touchdown pass to tight end Mike Barber.
 Again, the Patriots seemed ready to respond, driving to the Oilers 23-yard line, but again they came up short due to Reinfeldt, who intercepted another pass from Grogan to end the drive.
 Reinfeldt's 27-yard return and another unnecessary roughness penalty against New England gave the Oilers a first down on the Patriots 49-yard line.
-Pastorini completed a 22-yard pass to Barder, and eventually got his team a 21-0 lead with a 13-yard touchdown pass to Barber at the end of the possession.
+Pastorini completed a 22-yard pass to Barber, and eventually got his team a 21-0 lead with a 13-yard touchdown pass to Barber at the end of the possession.

 Pastorini finished the first half with 10 of 12 completions for 184 yards and 3 touchdowns.
 He threw only two passes in the second half, both completions.
 Meanwhile, Grogan was benched with 18 seconds left in the half, having completed only 3 of 12 passes for 38 yards.

 A 30-yard field goal by Toni Fritsch gave the Oilers a 24-0 third quarter lead before New England managed a comeback.
 First they drove 75 yards to score on Andy Johnson's 24-yard halfback option play pass to receiver Harold Jackson.
 Then in the fourth quarter, they took advantage of a short field due to a poor punt by Cliff Parsley, scoring on Tom Owen's 24-yard touchdown pass to tight end Russ Francis that cut their deficit to 24-14.
 However, their efforts were dashed on their drive when linebacker Gregg Bingham intercepted an Owen pass and returned it 19 yards to the Patriot 18-yard line, setting up Campbell's 2-yard touchdown run to put the game away.

 Francis caught 8 passes for 101 yards and a touchdown.

-This was the Patriots only playoff loss at Foxboro Stadium.
+This was the home postseason debut of the Patriots in their history, and their only playoff loss at Foxboro Stadium.
 They did not lose another home playoff game again until 31 years later, seven years after Gillette Stadium opened.

 This was the first postseason meeting between the Oilers and Patriots.